ocelot-cloud/website/content/docs/app-store/create-own-apps.md

 ### Reserved Exposed Ports

-Official apps expose specific ports to the public via the docker-compose.yml file.
+Some official apps expose specific ports to the public via the docker-compose.yml file.
 For example:

 ```yaml
 ports: